confluentinc/ksql/docs/developer-guide/create-a-stream.md

       see [Create a ksqlDB Table](create-a-table.md).

-ksqlDB can't infer the topic value's data format, so you must provide the format of the values that are stored in the topic.
+ksqlDB can't infer the topic value's data format, so you must provide the format of the values that are stored in the topic, either explicitly via the use of `VALUE_FORMAT` in the WITH clause, or by configuring a default value format by setting the [ksql.persistence.default.format.value](../operate-and-deploy/installation/server-config/config-reference.md#ksqlpersistencedefaultformatvalue) configuration.
 In this example, the data format is `DELIMITED`.
 For all supported formats, see [Serialization Formats](serialization.md#serialization-formats).

 Create a Stream from an existing Kafka topic